RaviShankar000/GorillaPresenter/src/userdata/slides.md

 It can't be done.
 A self-test can only have one question and answer set.
 }}}

-# quizresponses
+# quizconfig

 This lets you customize the correct/incorrect responses for quizzes.

-{{{quizresponses "Woohoo!
+{{{quizconfig "Woohoo!
 That is correct!" | "I'm sorry.
 That is incorrect."}}}

 would change the default responses of "Correct" and "Incorrect"  to "Woohoo!
 That is correct! and "I'm sorry.
 That is incorrect." respectively.
 This is a global setting (i.e., it affects all the slides, regardless of which slide contains the directive).
-This behavior may change at a future time.

 # transition

 {{{transition zoom}}}
-Allows you to use a custom transition when moving between slides.

 Navigating to this slide will produce a zoom effect.

 Available transitions are: swiperight, swipeleft, swipetop, swipebottom, cut, crossdissolve, iris, spin, and zoom.